mcoster/orgchemcoach/pages/03.contact/form.md

             display: thankyou
 ---

 I offer a free 15 minute introductory session - no obligations!
-Beyond that, I offer packages based on the total coaching time you would like to buy:
+Beyond that, I offer packages based on the total coaching time you would like to buy (all prices are in US Dollars):

-* 1 hour = $150
+* 1 hour = $140
-* 2 hours = $240
-* 4 hours = $400
+* 3 hours = $300
 * 10 hours = $800

 Other arrangements are possible - just let me know what you are looking for.